 4. Fight Free Radical Damage

-Free radicals can build up inside the body and contribute to the development of health conditions such as cancer, heart disease, diabetes and arthritis.
+Research indicates that free radicals can build up inside the body and contribute to the development of conditions such as cancer, cardiovascular disease, diabetes and arthritis.
 These disease-causing molecules are generated over time due to factors like a poor diet, unhealthy lifestyle, and long-term exposure to environmental pollutants and toxins.
-(7)

 5. Boost Immune Function

 One study out of Switzerland actually found that getting enough vitamin C can help reduce symptoms and shorten the duration of respiratory infections, such as the common cold, bronchitis or sinusitis.
-Plus, it could also improve the outcomes and reduce the incidence of other conditions like pneumonia, malaria and diarrhea infections as well.
-(8)
+Plus, it also could improve the outcomes and reduce the incidence of other conditions, like pneumonia, malaria and diarrhea infections.

 6. Enhance Cancer Treatment

 Vitamin C is jam-packed with cancer-fighting antioxidants and has been shown to have powerful anticancer properties in both in vitro studies and animal models.
-(9) Vitamin C foods like lemons and oranges have also been shown to help block the growth and spread of cancer cells and may also be associated with a lower risk of cancer development.
-(10, 11)
+Vitamin C foods like lemons and oranges have also been found to help block the growth and spread of cancer cells and may also be associated with a lower risk of cancer development.

-Not only that, but vitamin C may also have some benefits when used alongside traditional cancer treatments as well.
-According to one large review of 76 studies, administering vitamin C intravenously could improve time to relapse, reduce tumor size, enhance quality of life and decrease symptoms associated with chemotherapy, such as nausea, depression and fatigue.
-(12)
+Not only that, but vitamin C may also have some benefits when used alongside traditional cancer treatments.
+A large review of 76 studies revealed that administering vitamin C intravenously could improve time to relapse, reduce tumor size, enhance quality of life and decrease symptoms associated with chemotherapy, such as nausea, depression and fatigue.